joshua049/Stereo-360-Layout/README.md

 For ZInD, You can preprocess it with our provided script `preprocess_zind.py`.

 ## Data Selection
 For active data selection, just execute `data_selection.py`.
 The script will evaluate each sample with our proposed label-free metric with the pretrained weight provided in argument `--pth`.
 If the path of pretrained weight is not provided, data will be sampled randomly.
+The sample result will be recorded in the argument `--stored_file`.

 ## Training
 ```